Skip to main content

 • Public repos still re-clone on schedule.

-• Private repos break until the user reconnects (the worker has no token to mint a clone URL).
+• Private repos break until you reconnect (Lettuce no longer has a token to mint a clone URL).

 Disconnect is non-destructive on the provider side — Lettuce simply forgets the OAuth grant.
-To fully revoke, the user also removes the App or OAuth grant from their GitHub / GitLab / Bitbucket settings.
+To fully revoke, also remove the App or OAuth grant from your GitHub / GitLab / Bitbucket settings.

 Per-provider setup

-• GitHub App — install a GitHub App once, users pick repos.
+• GitHub App — install the Lettuce GitHub App on your org, pick repos.